-V.1 Repos
+A. Repos

-As noted, a claim of ownership is a central aspect of the balance of payments and the national accounts because it is important to know who is using which asset, who owns what as part of the production process, who has a financial claim on whom and through which type of instrument.
+43. As noted, a claim of ownership is a central aspect of the balance of payments and the national accounts because it is important to know who is using which asset, who owns what as part of the production process, who has a financial claim on whom and through which type of instrument.
 Even so it can be seen that, while change of ownership is an important aspect to both systems, it must be applied so that its economic interpretation is the most meaningful.
 Thus, in finance leasing, for example, although the legal ownership of the equipment remains with the lessor, for all intents and purposes, the lessee becomes the economic owner and is treated in the macroeconomic statistics accordingly.
-Moreover, as can be seen from paragraph 418 of BPM5, under the circumstances described therein-"the securities often do not change hands, and the buyer does not have the right to sell them"- under repos, the securities are not treated as though they have changed ownership even though there has been a legal change in ownership.
+It might be said that the same should apply to repos: both BPM5 (para.
+418, quoted above) and 1993 SNA (para.11.32), using identical language, state